There are only five things you need to do to stop stress eating.

-I know, this sounds like a total oversimplification, but how many times do you deny yourself food?
+This sounds like an oversimplification, but how often do you deny yourself food?

-It could be that you ignore your hunger or that you don’t allow yourself to eat certain foods or both.
+It could be that you ignore your hunger, don’t allow yourself to eat certain foods, or both.

-Your hunger signals may go quiet, for a while, but you can be sure that they will come back and you won’t be able to ignore them!
+Your hunger signals may go quiet for a while, but you can be sure they will return, and you won’t be able to ignore them!

 Eat a balanced meal.
-It’s great if the craving is for a balanced meal or snack since you’re taking care of both needs at once!
+It’s great if you’re craving a balanced meal or snack since you’re simultaneously taking care of both needs!